Balato (sword)

 Balato (sometimes also known as Baltoe, Balatu, Balatu Sebua, Ballatu, Foda, Gari Telegu, Klewang Buchok Berkait, Roso Sebua or Telagoe) is a sword that originates from Nias, an island off the west coast of North Sumatra, Indonesia.

 Description

-Balato is a sword with large variety of blades, hilts and scabbards.
+Balato is a sword with a large variety of blades, hilts and scabbards.
 Three types of blades can be distinguished, all broadening at the point: